slothsoft/parkitect-blueprint-investigator/README.md

 A quick test shows: yes, the checksum is a MD5 hash of the GZIP data.

-So now the [BlueprintManager](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/step8/BlueprintManager.java) can write many of the blueprints, but not all, as the test ([BlueprintManagerTest](/src/test/java/de/slothsoft/parkitect/blueprint/investigator/step8/BlueprintManagerTest.java)) shows.
+So now the [ImageDataManager](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/step8/ImageDataManager.java) can write all of the blueprints, as the test ([ImageDataManagerTest](/src/test/java/de/slothsoft/parkitect/blueprint/investigator/step8/ImageDataManagerTest.java)) shows.